Jazz Odds & Ends

 18. The Gift of Travel

 While it might not seem like travel is inherently a gift for jazz fans, it can be if you choose the right destination.
 For example, what music lover wouldn’t appreciate a chance to see their favorite jazz band or artist at one of the top jazz festivals around the world?
+Or maybe even sailing in style on a jazz cruise.

 Essentially, that’s the perfect option if you’re looking for a unique gift and prefer experiences over things.
 You can go with event tickets if there’s a festival near the gift recipient.
 However, you could also go all out and handle travel, accommodations, and entry tickets, allowing you to give the jazz lovers in your life the trip of a lifetime.